prisma-labs/graphql-framework-experiment/docs/tutorial/chapter-3-adding-mutations-to-your-api.md

 The first thing we'll do is setup an in-memory database and expose it to our resolvers using the _GraphQL context_.

 The GraphQL Context is a plain JavaScript object shared across all resolvers.
-Nexus creates it anew for each request and adds a few of its own properties.
+Nexus creates a new one for each request and adds a few of its own properties.
 Largely though, what it will contains will be defined by your app.
-It is a good place to, for example, attach information about the current user.
+It is a good place to, for example, attach information about the logged-in user.

 So go ahead and create the database.